-Severity criteria: If any of the following criteria are met, a single headache or headache syndrome is considered disqualifying:
+Severity criteria: If any of the following criteria are met, the headache is considered disqualifying:

-- 1) Prohibits performance of required social, vocational, or academic activities - 2) Member sought Emergency Department, hospital, or acute care. - 3) Evidence of associated neurological dysfunction especially disturbance of special senses, balance, or motor function. - 4) Requires other than simple analgesics or non-pharmacologic methods for control. - 5) Greater than two severe headache days per month.
+- 1. Prohibits performance of required social, vocational or academic activities - 2.
+Member sought Emergency Department, hospital or acute care - 3.
+Neurological dysfunction other than nausea/vomiting or photophobia (especially disturbance of special senses, balance, or motor function) - 4.
+Requires other than simple analgesics or non-pharmacologic methods for control.